Rowena Fire: Environmental impacts

 Residents in the Rowena Crest Manor were advised to drink and cook with bottled water because parts of the water system lost pressure, so harmful contaminants from burned structures could have entered the Tooley Water District.

 Legal proceedings

-In a lawsuit, a couple affected by the Rowena Fire allege that a Union Pacific Railroad train sending off sparks that ignited brush caused the Rowena Fire.
-"Several eyewitnesses" saw "superheated particles" emitted from the train, and flames sparked in nearby brush and vegetation.
-A California based attorney interviewed witness and reviewed social media posts related to the fire.
+In a lawsuit, a couple affected by the Rowena Fire allege that the fire was caused by a Union Pacific Railroad train sending off sparks.
+The victims’ legal complaint alleges "several eyewitnesses" saw "superheated particles" emitted from the train, and flames sparked in nearby brush and vegetation.
+A California based attorney interviewed witnesses and reviewed social media posts related to the fire.
 The couple is suing for "property loss, emotional distress, lost wages, and evacuation costs" (seeking double damages for economic losses under a state law) and argue Union Pacific violated the Federal Railroad Safety Act and the Locomotive Inspection Act.
-They argue that Union Pacific operated their trains with dry and overgrown vegetation on and next to the tracks, failing to maintain them and listen to extreme fire warnings.
-Additionally, they say the railroad company lacked fire response and preparation procedures.
+No official cause for the fire has been identified by the Department of Forestry or any other fire authority.